 Pin this recipe to save for laterPin this recipe to your favorite board

 Easy 4 Ingredient Baked Oatmeal Cups

-- 2 1/2 cups large flake oats
+- 2 ½ cups rolled oats

-- 1 1/2 cups milk
+- 1 ½ cups milk any kind

-- 1/2 cup pure maple syrup
+- ¼ cup pure maple syrup

 - Bake for about 25 minutes, until light golden brown on top and completely set.
-Let sit for 5-10 minutes before removing from liners.

 - Let them sit for 10–20 minutes before removing them from the pan and putting them on a wire rack to cool completely before storing.